FuelLabs/sway/docs/book/src/basics/built_in_types.md

 let my_string: str = "fuel";
 ```

 String slices, because they contain pointers have limited usage.
-They cannot be used is constants, storages, configurables, nor as main function argument or returns.
+They cannot be used as constants, storages, or configurables, nor as main function arguments or returns.

 For these cases one must use string arrays, as described below.